junjun-jiang/TLcR-RL/README.md

 ## We have updated the code on Oct 5, 2018.
 Now, the performance is the same as in our paper.

-The code is for the work:
+The code is for the work (it achieves the state-of-the-art perfromance for patch based face super-resolution):

 ````
 @inproceedings{jiang2017context,